top of page

 Nutrition is the fuel you need to build your horse into a champion!
 In this article we will explain our program.
 This is what works for us.
 You may have to adjust it to work with your horse's needs and your particular climate.

-Our feed program is based on 2 cups of crimped cleaned oats, 2 cups 14% protein and 7% fat sweet feed, 4 cups of soaked beet pulp and 1 pound of alfalfa, morning and night.
+Our feed program is based on 2 cups of crimped cleaned oats, 2 cups 14% protein and 7% fat sweet feed, 4 cups of soaked beet pulp and 1 pound of alfalfa in the morning with approximately 2 pounds of grass hay at night.
 This is the amount that most of our show horses are given.
 However, each horse's diet is adjusted to their individual needs.
 Let's talk about each ingredient's purpose so we can understand how to adjust the ration to the individual horse.

 Crimped, cleaned oats are the most efficient way to feed oats.
 Having them crimped breaks through the hard outer surface for better digestion.
 Oats are high in carbohydrates.
 They produce energy without fat.
 I think of them as fuel for our horses.

-Now let's talk about the most important part of our feeding program, beet pulp and alfalfa.
+Now let's talk about the most important part of our feeding program, beet pulp, hay and alfalfa.
 To understand the importance of these, we need to understand how nature designed a horse's digestive system.
 A horse's digestive system is unique in that most all digestion comes through the breakdown of fiber.
-Beet pulp and alfalfa are both high fiber.
-If we look at a horse in the wild they live on 100% fiber.
-As we change a horse's eating habits to produce the looks we are striving for, we need to keep in mind the natural benefits from fiber in keeping his digestive system working as well as keeping him happy mentally.
-Horses are grazing animals and alfalfa and beet pulp are fed in large volume.
+Beet pulp, hay and alfalfa are all high fiber.
+If we look at a horse in the wild, they live on 100% fiber.
+As we change a horse's eating habits to produce the look we are striving for, we need to keep in mind the natural benefits from fiber in keeping his digestive system working as well as keeping him happy mentally.
+Horses are grazing animals and alfalfa, hay and beet pulp are fed in large volume.
 This extends the time it takes the horse to eat each meal, simulating grazing.

 In a horse's digestive track, located under the horse's top line, is a large vessel called a cecum.
 This is unique to equines.
 It is where fiber is digested.
 It is also why I believe beet pulp is magic for miniatures horses.
 One of the hardest places to fill in on most miniature horses is their top line.
 Beet pulp does this.
 How?
 Beet pulp keeps the cecum full.
 Remember it is located just under the top line in the area our horses have trouble keeping smooth.

 During the evening feeding we add Red Cell to add B vitamins and iron.
 Both of these help keep the horse feeling good and gives them energy.
-We also use a product called Healthy Coat that is an all natural supplement that includes Omega 3 and 6 fatty acids, Vitamin E, Vitamin B-12, niacin and Biotin.
-This really helps our horses hair coats, especially those with difficult skin.
+We also use Gut X feed supplement as a way to reduce colic and ulcers and keep the digestive tract healthy.